mikro-orm/mikro-orm/docs/docs/deployment.md

 ```

 As Webpack creates a file bundle, it isn't desired that it scans directories for entities
 or metadata.
-Therefore you need to use the `entities` option in the initialization function
+Therefore you need to provide list of entities in the `entities` option in
+the initialization function, folder/file based discovery is not supported (see dynamically
-and `entitiesDirs`/`entitiesDirsTs` will be ignored (see dynamically including entities as
-an alternative solution).
-Also you need to fill `type` or `entity` attributes everywhere
+including entities as an alternative solution).
+Also you need to fill `type` or `entity`
-(see above) and disable caching (it will decrease start-time slightly).
+attributes everywhere (see above) and disable caching (it will decrease start-time slightly).

+> In v4 caching is disabled by default when using `ReflectMetadataProvider`.

 #### Disabling dynamic file access